karttur/geoimagine/_posts/2018/2018-10-19-setup-regions.markdown

 # Prerequisites

-You must have the complete SPIDE installed as described in the post [Install and setup spatial data IDE](https://karttur.github.io/setup-ide/).
+You must have the complete SPIDE installed as described in the blog [Install and setup spatial data IDE](https://karttur.github.io/setup-ide/).
 You must also have setup Karttur's GeoImagine Framework, either by [importing](../blog-importy-project-eclipse/) or by [copying (drag and drop)](../setup-copy-project-eclipse/).
 You must also have setup the complete Framework database as described in of the [previous](../setup-db/) posts.

 How to run processes, including the setup described in this post, is covered in an [earlier](../setup-run/) post.
 The xml files required for running the processes described in the post are included in the [<span class='pacakge'>setup_processes</span>](https://github.com/karttur/geoimagine-setup_processes/) package.
 To understand the structure of the xml file you can read [this](../setup-xml/) post.